Different instances of time as different quantum modes: quantum states across space-time for continuous variables: Gaussian representation

+We discuss two examples here to illustrate the similarity and difference of temporal and spatial correlations.
+The temporal statistics are different from the spatial statistics but they are also very much related under certain cases.

-For a simple example, we can take a vacuum state at two times with the identity evolution in between.
+First we take a vacuum state at two times with the identity evolution in between.
 A vacuum state is $\ket{0}$ at the initial time $t_1$ and under the identity evolution it remains $\ket{0}$ at a later time $t_2$.
 The mean values remain as $0$.
 The covariance matrix in time is given as

 For two-time correlations,